pabloinsente/sf_for_beh_ss/README.md

 ## Getting started

-To obtain the files locally:
+To obtain the files locally
 ```
 git clone https://github.com/pabloinsente/sf_for_beh_ss.git
 ```

 To set up your system to run the examples, you need python 3.6.X installed in a Linux/Mac machine.
-Then install dependencies by running:
+Then install dependencies by running

 ```
 cd sf_for_beh_ss